 Inhaling an allergen through the nose can trigger a violent reaction from your body’s own immune system, such as sneezing.
 But watery eyes, a stuffy feeling, itching and a runny or stuffy nose can also disturb your sleep considerably.

 Allergic reactions are caused by allergens.
-Those allergens can come from dust mites, animal dander or pollen blowing in through your bedroom window and ending up in your bed.
-An ENT doctor can diagnose this allergy and prescribe you antihistamines or nasal sprays.
+Those allergens can end up in your bed through dust mites, pet dander or pollen blowing in through your bedroom window.
+An ENT doctor can diagnose this allergy and prescribe you antihistamines or a nasal spray.

-If you try to keep your bedroom free of allergens to the maximum extent possible, you will be less likely to suffer anyway and may need to take less medication.
+If you try to keep your bedroom maximally free of allergens, you will be less likely to suffer anyway and may need to take less medication.
 What can you do?

-- Do not leave your pet(s) on your bed or bedroom;
+- do not leave your pet(s) on your bed or in the bedroom

 Fragrances

 We already talked about pepper, but wasabi, tobacco smoke, paint smells, deodorants, cleaning products or a strong perfume can also trigger a pungent sneeze.
 These odors do not contain an allergen but can irritate your mucous membranes, causing you to sneeze.
-When you are permanently or temporarily confronted with odors that irritate you and you cannot avoid them, consider installing an air purifier in your bedroom?
+If you are permanently or temporarily confronted with odors that irritate you and you cannot avoid them, consider installing an air purifier in your bedroom.

 Medicine

-Certain medications may cause sneezing or worsen sneezing symptoms.
-Of course, it’s best to talk to your doctor about this.
-And to help you, the website of ENT doctor Amsterdam has created a handy list, so you can quickly check if you are taking a medication that has coughing or sneezing as a side effect.
+Certain medications can cause sneezing or worsen sneezing symptoms.
+Of course, it’s best to talk about this with your doctor.
+And to help you out, the website of ENT Amsterdam has created a handy list.
+This way you can quickly check if you are taking a medication that has coughing or sneezing as a side effect.
 Check this link.

 Waking up to sneeze

 So there are quite a few elements that can lead to sneezing.
 And, of course, also when you go to sleep and lie in your bed.
 Yet you cannot sneeze in your sleep.
 That’s because the sneezing reflex is suppressed by your brain when you sleep.
-This is believed to be so, to ensure that you literally do not wake up and sleep takes precedence as an important process.
+Presumably this is so to ensure that you literally don’t wake up and because sleep takes precedence as an important process.

-And yet … Japanese research shows that strong stimuli still make you sneeze in your sleep.
-In which, of course, you also flinch awake.
-Japanese researchers at Shiga University of Medical Science used wasabi to stimulate the noses of sleeping subjects.
-Within 2 minutes they were awakened, sneezing, from their sleep.
-Except for one test subject, who turned out to have a stuffy nose.(source Quest)
+And yet … Japanese research shows that strong stimuli do make you sneeze in your sleep.
+And then, of course, you bolt awake as well.
+Japanese researchers at Shiga University of Medical Science stimulated the noses of sleeping subjects with wasabi.
+Within two minutes, while sneezing, they were awakened from their sleep.
+All but one test subject turned out to have a blocked nose.(source Quest)

 Frequently asked questions:

-Can you sneeze in deep sleep or REM sleep?
+Can you sneeze in deep sleep or brake sleep?

 You cannot sneeze during sleep because your brain suppresses the sneeze reflex.
 During REM sleep, on top of that, your muscles are “paralyzed,” including the diaphragm and abdominal muscles you need to sneeze.